HorstBaerbel/GBA-image-tools/img2h.md

 Some general information:

 * Some combinations of options make no sense, but img2h will not check that.
-* All data stored to output files will be aligned to 4 bytes and padded to 4 bytes.
+* All image and color map data stored to output files will be aligned to 4 bytes and padded to 4 bytes.
 Zero bytes will be added if necessary.
 * When processing **multiple input images** they **will be stored in a single .h / .c file**.
 Thus they must have the same width, height and bit depth.
 * When processing multiple paletted input images, their palettes will be padded with black colors / zero bytes to the size of the biggest palette.
 * Truecolor data will be converted to RGB555.